ENGL 226 Writing About Writing: Policies

 EVALUATION AND GRADING

 Labor Based Assessment: Essentially, the way I evaluate students is based on their considerable labor in the course.
 There are several components for each assignment that you must complete in order to earn full credit--or a B grade.
-The B grade is earned by labor and not by quality of effort, though a B+ or B- is possible that could reflect lack of or extra effort.
-The requirements for an A and C grade are also spelled out (that's what makes it a grading contract).
+The B grade is earned by labor and not by quality of effort, though a B+ or B- that could reflect either extra or a lack of effort is possible.
+The requirements for an A and C grade are also spelled out.
 They are specific to each assignment.
-Read the specific assignment page for the requirements for each assignment either on this website .This form of evaluation is a combination of something called "spec" and "contract" grading and portfolio assessment.
+Read the specific assignment page for the requirements for each assignment.
+This form of evaluation is a combination of something called "spec" and "contract" grading and portfolio assessment.
 Spec grading allows me to value sheer effort while still leaving room for particularly excellent effort that yields an excellent product.
 It is particularly helpful for low-stakes writing and for work that requires substantial process (like drafting and revising papers).
 Spec grading values the labor of education.
 Portfolio grading allows me to take a step back and consider the entire student over time.

-I use this kind of evaluation because I want to be able to consider all the parts of your performance in our class, not just how good your final drafts of your papers are.
+I use this kind of evaluation because I want to be able to consider all the parts of your performance in our class, not just how good your final drafts of your projects are.
 I want to consider where you started and how much you improved.
 I want to consider how hard you tried (or didn’t try) in class.
 I want to consider how you contribute to class on a daily basis--not by being the one who always talks, but by paying attention, contributing when you have something thoughtful to say, helping to make your group work go smoothly, really giving your all to our reading journals and in-class writing.
 I have found that this kind of grading rewards hard-working students as well as students that are just naturally good at something.
 And, for that reason, I think it is the most fair way to run a writing classroom.
 Further, research indicates that this kind of grading--sometimes called standards based grading--in an equity-minded classroom, turns out to support students often disenfranchised by traditional grading policies in the US classroom.
 I hope you’ll come to agree.

 Breakdown of assessment percentages.
 Different assignments require different amounts of effort.
 The percentages that accompany each of the requirements in this class should give you an indication of the time and energy that each should take up in your student life.

-Reading Journals 20%
+Reading Journals 25%

-Writing in the Professions 15%
+Writing in the Professions

-Writing as Art 10%
+Writing as Art 5%

-Final Portfolio 15%
+Final Portfolio 10%

 OTHER THINGS

 Plagiarism.
 It's very difficult to plagiarize in a class like this; however, you risk failing the assignment or the course if you plagiarize in our course.
 Students who plagiarize should expect to be held to the student code of conduct and will be reported to the disciplinary board.
+A note about AI: AI is used a lot in professional writing, and we will, in fact, learn how to use it for that particular part of the course.
+If you use AI for other assignments--most notably the Reading Journals, please indicate that you have done so.
+Further, please be thoughtful about how you use AI--it shouldn't replace actually doing the reading.
+If I suspect that you are replacing the actual reading for AI generated journals, I reserve the right to mark the journal as "unacceptable."

 Students with specific needs.
 Students who need special accommodations due to a documented need should come talk to me about the accommodations they need to be successful in the course.
 I employ universal design that should support all learners, but you should still come talk to me so that we both know what our expectations of the course is.
 There is a new system in place that means that I get a letter automatically, but that should not mean that you don't have to talk to me about what you need.